ViktorZhurbin/js-notes/Functions/Function object.md

   ```

 ### The “length” property
-Property “length” that returns the number of function parameters, for instance:
+Property “length” returns the number of function parameters:
 ```js
 function f1(a) {}
 function f2(a, b) {}